redhat-developer-adoption-emea/cloud-native-guides/node-karma-complex-pipeline.md

 This lab is part of a more to the point with regards to CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).

-As a continuation of the previous lab we're going to use a custom Jenkins slave to build our new inventory service using [Gradle](https://gradle.org/).
+Here we're going to use a custom Jenkins slave to build NodeJS + Angular 6 application running a pipeline which will run karma tests on a custom image where we have installed Chrome and NG.

 #### Background